AadarshM07/amfoss-curriculum/Task-03/1-js-basics/solution.md

 const icon;

-- This variable will be useful to store any icons if needed
+- This variable will be useful to store any icons if needed.

 var final_price;

-- This variable is to calculate and store the final price of the product after tax and discount
+- This variable is to calculate and store the final price of the product after tax and discount.

 let Bool = true